WallarooLabs/blog.wallaroolabs.com/content/post/real-time-streaming-pattern-triggering-alerts.md

 You might want to trigger an alert when:

 + A raw threshold is reached (alert if over 100 degrees)
-+ A threshold based on a time window is reached (if latest reading is > average of the last 5 minutes) *** this is weird
++ A threshold based on a time window is reached (if latest reading is > average of the last 5 minutes)
 + A particular rate of increase or decrease is noticed (previous reading is up 10% compared to 5 minutes ago)

 Part of the power of Wallaroo is that we allow you to implement any logic you need to accomplish your business objectives; there is no new API or programming model to learn, you implement your business logic in Python or Golang.